jbroadway/docs/docs/2023.1/studio/getting-started/installing-flipside-studio.md

 ## Flipside Broadcaster

 The Flipside Broadcaster is a free companion app that lets you cast your show to a PC.
-If you're on Quest, this is how you get your camera output to a PC so you can screencapture or livestream your content.
-If you're on Rift, you can cast your show to a PC with the Flipside Broadcaster and/or use Flipside Studio's Desktop Interface for additional functionality.
+If you're using Meta Quest, this is how you get your camera output to a PC so you can screencapture or livestream your content.
+If you're using Meta Rift, you can also use Flipside Studio's Desktop Interface for additional functionality

 ## Third party tools